 Add some vinegar.
 I ended up adding about a half bottle (1/2 liter) of raw apple cider vinegar all told, into the two half-gallons (minus about half of the original liquid).
 Blend well!
 Pour into bottles for storage and/or use!

 The Total Cost for a Bit Over a Half-Gallon of Hot Sauce that's Just as Good (Better, IMHO) than Tabasco!

 LOVE this part!
 The total cost to make this huge amount of delicious homemade hot sauce with probiotics for health was about $6.50.
 The bag of Chile de Arbol cost $5.99 at the grocery store, but you can probably buy them for less on Amazon.
 The raw ACV came from Costco, and was about $3.00 a bottle, so for half a bottle, that's just $1.50.
 Meanwhile, Tabasco sauce costs a whopping $8.00 for a large jar, which is actually just a fraction of the amount I just made!
 Amazing!

 Do you ferment your vegetables, peppers, or fruits?
 I'd love to know!

 Hugs and Self-Reliance!

 P.S.
 If you enjoyed this article, I'd love it if you signed up for our newsletter and never miss a thing!
-When you do--I'll send you a copy of my eBook, "How to Relax with Herbs!" and "12 Best Essential Oil Diffuser Blends"
+When you do--I'll send you a copy of my eBooks, "How to Relax with Herbs!" and "12 Best Essential Oil Diffuser Blends"

 This article contains affiliate links, and this simply means if you click through one and make a purchase of any type, I will receive a very small commission at no extra cost to you!
 I appreciate your support of Healing Harvest Homestead!
 Thank you, Heidi